Monthly Archives: May 2009

 Based on the title and purported subject matter of the book, a little more detail about the Kennewick Man himself and the surrounding controversy, both legal and cultural, was expected.
 As it was, only a small space is dedicated to the 9000 year old skeletal remains of a prehistoric man found on a bank of the Columbia River in Kennewick, WA on July 28, 1996.

 After their discovery, the remains became the newest and most visible battleground surrounding what can and should be done with such skeletons.
-Based on the Native American Graves Protection and Repatriation Act (NAGPRA), five Native American groups claimed the remains as ...(MORE ...)
+Based on the Native American Graves Protection and Repatriation Act (NAGPRA), five Native American groups claimed the remains as theirs, to ...(MORE ...)

 Export 101 for Antiquities